cylonix/cylonix/README.md

 ## Getting Started

+- see [Download Page](https://cylonix.io/web/view/cylonix/download.html) to download prebuit binaries for the client app.

-See [docs/INSTALL.md](docs/INSTALL.md) for build and configuration instructions.
+- See [INSTALL.md](./INSTALL.md) for build and configuration instructions to build the client app.

 ## License